AegisCat/dotfiles-i3-endeavouros/README.md

 6) Install Jetbrains and FiraCode fonts (Including Mono) from [Nerdfonts](https://www.nerdfonts.com/)

 7) Go into ~/.config/i3/ and edit 'config' to point to a wallpaper you want to setup and if you did (2) also point to your layout file.
 Otherwise delete the screenlayout line.
+Just edit any line that has my user on it or just delete them.

 8) If you don't use gnome-keyring then delete that line too.
 Save the file and restart your pc.
 Afterwards you should have everything set except a couple things.